xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

 DEFINITION: Linear State

-    A linear state is a state that is entered only through one state.
+    A linear state is a state that is entered only through one predecessor state, i.e. it has only one entry.

                                     .---> ...
                                    /